Blog

 Are ticks harmful?

 Some tick bites may be harmless, requiring no medical attention.
-But the ticks mentioned above can carry harmful pathogens and transfer diseases like Lyme disease to humans and pets.
+However, the ticks mentioned above can carry harmful pathogens and transfer diseases like Lyme to humans and pets.

 Professional Tick Control Services